mann107/bibliotheca/README.md

 ## Contact

-We do not have a contact setup yet, but in the near future (whenever we figure this stuff out) we will.
+We do not have a contact setup yet, but we will soon (whenever we figure this stuff out).